Outdoor Flea Market

 But first, I’ll recap some moments in the morning Dachi and I had together before going to the Narikala Fortress!

-Walking through the little park with the cable cars to take us to the Narikala Fortress and Mother Georgia.
-The silver and metal tube like buildings are a music hall!
+We walked through the little park that hosts the cable cars to the Narikala Fortress and Mother Georgia.
+The silver and metal tube like buildings are a music hall.

 Dachi and I then grabbed a coffee at a cafe in the park, and walked to the cable car building to enjoy our coffee during our cable car ride up to Narikala Fortress.